Roo + AVMA PLIT: Do I need Liability Insurance as a Relief Veterinarian?

 What AVMA PLIT plan does Roo recommend, and what does it cost?

 Roo Lead Veterinarian Dr. Andrew Findlaytor recommends insuring yourself with the highest possible coverage limits for your area of practice.
-For most Roo veterinarians, that’s Small Animal Exclusive, Plan 3 with coverage limits of $1 million per claim and $3 million annually.
-Currently, this plan costs $401 for the entire year, including both professional liability and license defense coverage.
-To put that in perspective, that’s less than one third of the average Roo shift payout (currently $1,249 as of the writing of this article).
+For most Roo veterinarians, that’s Class 4, Small Animal Exclusive with coverage limits of $1 million per claim and $3 million annually.
+Currently, this plan costs $434 for the entire year, including both professional liability for $285 and license defense coverage for $149.
+To put that total in perspective, that’s around one third of the average Roo shift payout (currently $1,278 as of the most recent update of this article).

 This plan gives you an extra $900,000 of coverage, ten times the amount of the next best plan, for just an additional $57 per year, which we feel is worth it even if you don’t end up needing it.
 Insurance is about peace of mind, and that’s a small price to protect your financial well-being.